kmmsks/hilmo_identify_episodes/README.md

 - data_processed -> 1_inpatient_episodes
    + -> add_days_[add_days]: the data
    + -> preparation_description: description of incorrect entries, PALA distribution, etc.
+- data_processed -> 1b_inpatient_all_combined: the data with all inaptient episodes combined.
 - data_processed -> 2_in_and_outpatient_episodes -> add_days_[add_days]: the data and description of included episodes

 This test script creates the following data object: